• Skip to primary navigation

 Six essential, practical tips for beginning photographers who want to take their travel photography to the next level.

-I’m a wannabe photographer, so I read a lot of articles and blog posts about photography; most written by talented, capable photographers who have thoroughly learned their craft and are generously passing their knowledge on.
+I’m a wannabe photographer, so I read a lot of articles and blog posts on photography tips; most written by talented, capable photographers who have thoroughly learned their craft and are generously passing their knowledge on.

 The problem is, even in pieces aimed at beginners, they often forget that some of us are still trying to learn how to turn the camera on.